Codecademy/docs/content/css/concepts/filter-functions/terms/opacity/opacity.md

 ## Definition

-CSS filter function that controls how much of the background is visible through the element it is applied to.
+Controls how much of the background is visible through the element it is applied to.

 ## Syntax